-Associate Director of the Women, Peace, and Security Program
+Director of the Women, Peace and Security Program

 Dr. Mikaela Luttrell-Rowland leads the Women, Peace and Security Program, bringing expertise in feminist political economy, with a focus on human rights, gender, and disparity.
 She is the recipient of numerous fellowships and the author of several works on the politics of women’s rights and children’s rights.
 Dr. Luttrell-Rowland received her MSc from the University of Oxford in Comparative Social Policy, and her PhD from the University of Bath in International Development.
 She completed a post-doctoral fellowship at Harvard University and the University of Manchester, and has lived and conducted field research in Peru, the United Kingdom, the United States, and South Korea.
 Her current teachings and scholarship focuses on global inequality, women’s mobilizations, and social movements.

-Meredith leads the fellowships programs and supports on communications and events management at AC4.
-She is an educator, collaborator and community development specialist with over 10 years of experience.
+Meredith facilitates the graduate student fellowship programs and works with AC4 team on communications and public programs.
+She is a capacity development specialist and cultural producer, bringing writing and research experience, design skills, and over six years’ experience developing, facilitating and managing programs for youth and adult learners in diverse settings, primarily focused on resource-limited settings both inside and outside the United States.
 Prior to joining AC4, she received her M.P.A. in Development Practice from Columbia University’s School of International and Public Affairs, with a culminating project on the intersection of disaster relief and public health in post-hurricane NYC.

-Kristen coordinates the Women, Peace, and Security Program at AC4.
-Previously she coordinated the Sustainable Human Development (SHD) project, and she continues to facilitate collaboration with the Agirre Lehendakaria Center for Social and Political Studies at the University of the Basque Country.
-She is also a core team member of AC4’s Sustainable Peace Mapping Initiative.
-A researcher and educator, Kristen holds an M.A. in International and Comparative Education from Teachers College, Columbia University, where her work focused on issues of peace and human rights and educational inequality.
+Kristen facilitates the Youth, Peace and Security Program’s evaluation of the Nurturing Inclusive Community Environment (NICE) Program in New York high schools.
+Kristen has held several different roles at AC4, including Women, Peace, and Security Program Coordinator, coordinator of the Sustainable Human Development (SHD) project, and a core team member of the Sustainable Peace Mapping initiative.
+A researcher and educator, she holds an M.A. in International and Comparative Education from Teachers College, Columbia University, where her work focused on issues of peace and human rights and educational inequality.

-Joán Camilo Lopez coordinates the Urban Violence Prevention project in Medellin, Colombia.
+Joán Camilo Lopez coordinates the Youth, Peace, and Security Program.
+He previously coordinated the Urban Violence Prevention project in Medellin, Colombia.
 He is currently doing his graduate work at the City University of New York–Graduate Center, where he seeks to write a thesis drawing on his ethnographic work among youth leaders in Medellin.
 Joan is particularly interested in understanding the role of art in youth resistance movements and its relation to the production of historical memory in Colombia.
 Through a materialistic perspective, he seeks to suggest an analysis of how the memory of violence and conflict is being remembered and represented by some of the youth that have experienced violence in all its expressions in the past 30 years in the northwest region of Colombia.